 State and local examples

-Provides policy guidelines for the reinstatement of parental rights in LA County after such rights have been removed.
+Provides policy guidelines for the reinstatement of parental rights in Maine after such rights have been removed.

-Washington State Department of Social and Health Services (2018)
+Washington State Department of Children, Youth and Families (2021)

-Explains the steps a caseworker must take in order for a dependent youth to file a petition to reinstate parental rights in the State of Washington.
+Explains the steps a caseworker must take for a dependent youth to file a petition to reinstate parental rights in the State of Washington.